johnfedoruk/bangular/aio/content/guide/architecture.md

 <div class="l-sub-section">

-  While **a component is technically a directive**, components are so distinctive and central to Angular applications that this architectural overview separates components from directives.
+  While **a component is technically a directive**, components are so distinctive and central to Bangular applications that this architectural overview separates components from directives.

 </div>